sentinelsat/sentinelsat/docs/api_overview.rst

   api.download_all(products)

-NB: The `tileid` parameter may not be available for all products, in which case the products simply are not found.
-On the Copernicus Open Access Hub, you can use it to find Sentinel-2 L1C products from recent years (product type S2MSI1C).
+NB: Older products may not be found with the `tileid` parameter.
+On the Copernicus Open Access Hub, it seems to be available for most L1C products (product type S2MSI1C) from recent years, but this differs by region, too.
 To be on the safe side, combine the `tileid` search with a `filename` pattern search:

 .. code-block:: python